 About First Coast Relief Fund

 Since its inception, the Relief Fund has distributed almost $9 million through 251 grants to more than 128 unique organizations in its six-county service area, including Baker, Clay, Duval, Nassau, Putnam and St. Johns counties.
-Strengthened by its partners, the Relief Fund still endures – collecting and distributing funds during times of crisis, then closing once the community transitions to long-term recovery solutions so it’s ready to provide critical aid when needed again.
+Strengthened by its partners, the Relief Fund still endures, collecting and distributing funds during times of crisis.

-The Relief Fund was created quickly to assist in the aftermath of Hurricane Matthew.
+The Relief Fund was created quickly to assist in the aftermath of Hurricane Matthew in October 2016.
 This very first response effort for the Relief Fund was successful thanks to individuals, corporations and other funders who gave generously, rapidly raising $545,208.
 These donations enabled the Relief Fund to reinforce the hurricane response efforts of dozens of nonprofits, supporting their work to:

 - provide shelter and food for more than 6,000 families